MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 **Solution:**
 Contact Microsoft Support

-Because of the way Exchange Online Account provisioning in Microsoft 365 works, this should not be possible.
+Because of the way Exchange Online Account provisioning in Microsoft 365 works, it shouldn't be possible.
 It would be best to contact Microsoft Support to assist in working out the best solution for this issue.

 - If your issue is solved, congratulations!
 Your scenario is complete.
 - If your issue isn't solved, see [Additional Resources](#additional-resources).